MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/number-crashes-and-hangs-in-uwp-games.md

 ms.localizationpriority: medium
 ---

-# Number of crashes and hangs in UWP games, normalized by usage, in a year-long scale
+# Number of crashes and hangs in UWP games, normalized by usage, is less than or equal to the baseline goal

 ## Description